ealvara6/linked-lists/README.md

 # linked-lists

-I have created a LinkedList class which demonstrates my ability to create and manipulate a linked list data structure.
+I have created a Singly Linked List class which demonstrates my ability to create and manipulate a linked list data structure.